-- Rickets; The most important metabolic disease that can cause an enlarged spleen in children
+- Gaucher’s disease is the most important metabolic disease that can cause pediatric splenomegaly.

 - Niemann-Pick disease

-Any obstruction and increased tension within the portal vein in the context of other diseases can cause enlargement of the spleen in children.
-Hypertension of the portal segmental vein can occur in the event of thrombus formation in the splenic vein or the occasion of the construction of cancer in the pancreas.
+Any obstruction and increase in tension within the portal vein in the context of other diseases can cause pediatric 6splenomegaly.
+There may be an increase in tension in the portal vein if a thrombus forms in the splenic vein or if cancer forms in the pancreas.

-An enlarged spleen in children may occur in many hematomas, the most important of which are:
+Splenomegaly in children may occur in many hematological tumors, the most important of which are:

-- Myelofibrosis (an uncommon type of bone marrow cancer)
+- Pure red cell aplasia (a rare type of bone cancer)

-- Still's disease (systemic idiopathic arthritis in children)
+- Still’s disease (systemic juvenile idiopathic arthritis in children)

 - Non-parasitic splenic cysts

-Diagnosing an enlarged spleen in children depends mainly on palpation of the left upper quadrant of the abdomen during the clinical examination of the child.
-The spleen can be palpated in infants and young children usually, but palpation of the spleen in older children is often considered pathological.
+The diagnosis of pediatric enlarged spleen is primarily based on palpating the upper left quadrant of the abdomen during clinical examination of the child, where the spleen can be palpated in infants and young children but is often pathological in older children.

-Sometimes several laboratory tests can be used to confirm the diagnosis of an enlarged spleen, such as a complete blood count showing the number of white and red blood cells and platelets.
-We can also request an analysis of liver enzymes if we suspect that the cause of an enlarged spleen is liver disease.
+In some cases, a number of laboratory tests can be used to confirm the diagnosis of splenomegaly, such as a complete blood count that shows the number of white and red blood cells in addition to platelets.
+Liver enzyme analysis may also be requested if there is suspicion that the cause of splenomegaly is liver disease.

-In some cases, we resort to radiological methods to determine the size of the enlarged spleen in children and its relationship to neighboring organs.
+In some cases, radiological methods may be used to determine the size of the enlarged spleen in children and its relationship with adjacent organs.
 The most prominent of these methods are:

-- Ultrasound imaging (echo): It is distinguished by its speed compared to other imaging methods.
+- Ultrasound imaging (Echo): characterized by its speed compared to other radiological imaging methods.

-- Computed tomography (CT): through which the size of the spleen and its relationship with neighboring organs can be accurately known.
+- Abdominal CT: It can accurately determine the size of the spleen and its relationship with adjacent organs.

-- Magnetic resonance imaging (MRI): It can track the movement of blood flow through the organ of interest.
+- MRI: It can track the movement and flow of blood through the organ being examined.

-To find out the underlying cause An enlarged spleen for children We can resort to examining a solid biopsy of the bone marrow, aspiration of a liquid sample from it, or even both, as both models are taken from the hip bone under local or general anesthesia.
+To determine the underlying cause of splenomegaly, a solid bone marrow biopsy or a fluid sample may be taken, or both, where both samples are taken from the hip bone under local or general anesthesia.

-A biopsy of the spleen by needle has become rare due to the high rate of bleeding during this procedure.
-Sometimes, if it is not possible to know the causes of the enlarged spleen, the doctor may recommend removing the spleen as a diagnostic measure to find out the actual cause of the enlargement.
+Taking a biopsy of the spleen with a needle has become rare due to the high risk of bleeding during this procedure.
+In some cases, if the cause of splenomegaly cannot be determined, the doctor may recommend removing the spleen as a diagnostic procedure to determine the true cause of enlargement.

-An enlarged spleen in children, in the event of neglect and untreated, can lead to negative and life-threatening consequences for the patient.
+If left untreated, pediatric enlarged spleen can lead to negative and life-threatening consequences.
 The most important complications that may occur are:

 - Frequent bleeding

-- Spleen rupture (patients with an enlarged spleen are more likely to rupture)
+- Spleen rupture (patients with splenomegaly are more prone to rupture)

-If the cause of the spleen swelling in children is a bacterial infection, it is sufficient to give antibiotics.
-As for blood diseases such as thalassemia and sickle cell anemia, blood transfusion is vital in treating the disease.
+Antibiotics may suffice if the cause of spleen swelling in children is a bacterial infection.
+As for blood diseases such as thalassemia and sickle cell anemia, blood transfusion is of great importance in treating the disease.

-Surgical treatment remains the best treatment for an enlarged spleen in the presence of tumors and cancerous masses, as in most cases, we have to remove it altogether to control the symptoms caused by the spleen tumor.
+Surgical treatment remains the best treatment for an enlarged spleen in cases of tumors and cancerous masses, where we often have to completely remove it to control the symptoms caused by the spleen tumor.